Farid78CE/Farid78CE/README.md

 - ⚡ Success: **you must never ever give up.**

-- Projects: **Many of my repositories are private but one they will be accessible**
+- Projects: **Many of my repositories are private but they will be accessible soon**

 <h3 align="left">Connect with me:</h3>
 <p align="left">